ColinKennedy/vim-auto_docstring/README.md

 should return a type of "set[int]"

 - Follow modules recursively to get the types of objects
+ - Make sure that subpackage imports work like `from package import subpackage`
 - Add support for local Python imports
 - Add type-inference for classmethods and instancemethods
 - Allow docstrings with default args to include its default-arg as part of